geoffstratton/Ubuntu-Email-Server/README.md

 How to build an Ubuntu Email Server with Postfix, Dovecot, and MySQL.

+**Update November 2021:** Added instructions for using Dovecot and Postfix with Let's Encrypt.
+Also adjusted Postfix config to block auth attempts over port 25.
+This setup will get you 90%+ on mail server security tests.

 **Update November 2020:** If you're on Ubuntu 20.04, these instructions still mostly work as written.
-There is one update of note, though, related to Dovecot and SSL.
+There is one update of note, though, related to Dovecot and SSL (assuming you're not using Let's Encrypt).
 This is indicated below for Dovecot's 10-ssl.conf file.

 **Update November 2016:** If you're on Ubuntu 16.04, these instructions will mostly work as written.
 However, there are a [few minor changes](Ubuntu1604.md) that you might want to review before you get started.

 This article details how to set up your own Ubuntu mail server using Postfix and Dovecot with virtual users and domains.
-I started this project on Ubuntu 12.04 LTS but the procedures apply to later versions as well.
+I started this project on Ubuntu 12.04 LTS but the procedures apply to later versions as well (just substitute "systemctl" for "service" where appropriate).
 After this we'll add a webmail client (I'd suggest [Roundcube](https://github.com/geoffstratton/RoundCube-on-Ubuntu-16-with-Nginx-and-PHP-FPM), although you can use SquirrelMail) and an anti-spam solution ([SpamAssassin](https://github.com/geoffstratton/SpamAssassin-on-Ubuntu)).
 Finally we'll set up [SPF, DKIM, and DMARC](https://github.com/geoffstratton/spf-dkim-dmarc-ubuntu) for email validation.
 These articles are also available in my Github.

-This assumes you have MySQL running and understand how to configure any local firewalls (probably with ufw if you're running a firewall on your Ubuntu server).
+This assumes you have MySQL running and understand how to configure any local firewalls (probably with ufw on Ubuntu server).
 It also assumes you have your domains forwarding to your server and that your /etc/hostname file is set to mydomain<span></span>.com.

 ## The Ubuntu Mail Server Install